 The medical evidence must be recent and must encompass the time period from when you became disabled to the present time.
 Further, your medical records must show that your condition is severe enough to prevent you from performing your standard work-related duties.

 Determining whether your medical condition qualifies for Social Security-related benefits can be confusing.
 If you have questions about the eligibility of your condition, or if you've been denied Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), make sure you explore your legal options.
-Many attorneys have years of experience working on these types of cases and can help you protect your rights.
-Contact a qualified lawyer today to have your claim initially evaluated free of charge.
+Find an experienced SSDI attorney near you today.